 In addition to the human rights risk assessment, an Environmental and Social Impact Assessment (ESIA) was conducted and approved by the DRC government in 2018.
 A gap analysis audit was performed in 2017 against IFC Performance Standards to align the submitted ESIA to international standards.
-The ESIA forms the basis of the Environmental Site Management Plan and supplemental management plans for the identified environmental and social impacts.
+The ESIA forms the basis of the Environmental Site Management Plan and supplemental management plans for the identified environmental and social impacts and is being updated as any operational changes occur, or at least every five years.
+At Metalkol RTR, we submitted an updated ESIA for government approval in 2021, which covers planned additional processing activities at the site which has been approved in principle, pending approval of the Cobalt Purity Enhancement (CoPE) ESIA submitted in June 2022.